totaldebug/pyarr/README.md

   <h3 align="center">Pyarr</h3>

   <p align="center">
-    A Python library for interacting with the `arr` API's
+    A Python library for interacting with the `arr` APIs
   </p>
     <br />
     <br />